-The resulting increase in federal taxes are projected to cost California employers an additional \$290.0 million for the 2011 tax year, and are estimated to be \$580.9 million for the 2012 tax year.
+To date, the resulting increase in federal taxes has cost California employers an additional \$288.5 million for the 2011 tax year, and is estimated to result in costs of \$579.7 million for the 2012 tax year and \$894.7 million for the 2013 tax year.
 An additional 0.3 percent reduction to the federal tax credit will be applied for each subsequent year (up to a maximum of 5.4% credit reduction) as California continues to have an outstanding federal loan.